flicus/flibot/README.md

 # Telegam bot for Flibusta [![Build Status](https://travis-ci.org/flicus/flibot.png)](https://travis-ci.org/flicus/flibot)
 [Русская] (https://github.com/flicus/flibot/blob/master/russian.md) версия здесь

-Allows to browse and download books from [Flibusta] (http://www.flibusta.is) library.
+Allows to search, browse and download books from [Flibusta] (http://www.flibusta.is) library.
 Uses [TOR] (https://www.torproject.org) to connect to Flibusta hidden service.
+Uses [Telegram Bot API] (https://github.com/rubenlagus/TelegramBots).
 Respond only to the bot admin or telegram users which are allowed by the bot admin.
 ## Installation
 First of all ensure there is a tor instance installed and available for use.
 You also will need Java 8 to run the bot.
 There are several ways you may install this bot on your host:
 ### From the source code